 The comparative statics for the symmetric case are straightforward.
-If we increase c, the left-hand side of the equation above falls, so \hat{v} must be reduced.
+If c increases, the left-hand side of the equation above falls, so $\hat{v}$ must fall.
 This is natural - if the cost of acquiring evidence goes up, agents must be promised a higher chance of getting the good to induce them to obtain evidence.
 This requires reducing the threshold.
 The evidence probability e also is reduced.
-Again, this fits together intuitively with the reduction in the threshold.
+Again, this fits with the reduction in the threshold.
 With a lower threshold, each agent is less likely to be reached and asked for evidence.